-Retired Executive Chairman of the Board, A. O. Smith Corporation.
+Retired Executive Chairman of the Board, A. O. Smith Corporation

-Director since: 2011 Age: 71
+Director since: 2011 Age: 72

 Mr. Rajendra was executive chairman of our company from 2018 until his retirement in 2020.
 Mr. Rajendra previously served as chairman and chief executive officer from 2017 to 2018; chairman, president and chief executive officer from 2014 to 2017; president and chief executive officer from 2013 to 2014; and president and chief operating officer from 2011 to 2012.

 Mr. Rajendra joined the company as president of A. O. Smith Water Products Company in 2005 and was named executive vice president of the company in 2006.
 Prior to joining the company, Mr. Rajendra was senior vice president at Kennametal, Inc., a manufacturer of cutting tools, from 1998 to 2004.
 Mr. Rajendra also serves on the board of Donaldson Company, Inc., where he is chair of the Human Resources Committee, and on the board of The Timken Company, where he serves on the Audit Committee and chairs the Compensation Committee.
+In recognition of Mr. Rajendra's extensive experience and contributions, the Board has waived the normal director retirement age of 72 in our Corporate Governance Guidelines so that Mr. Rajendra may stand for re-election and continue to serve if elected at the Annual Meeting.